-- 4. We have not verified the correctness and appropriateness of financial records and Books of Accounts of the Company. - 5.
-Wherever required, we have obtained the Management representation about the compliance of laws, rules and regulations and happening of events, etc. - 6.
-The compliance of the provisions of Corporate and other applicable laws, rules, regulations, standards is the responsibility of management.
-Our examination was limited to the verification of procedures on test basis. - 7.
-The Secretarial Audit report is neither an assurance as to the future viability of the Company nor of the efficacy or effectiveness with which the management has conducted the affairs of the Company.
+- 5. The compliance of the provisions of Corporate and other applicable laws, rules, regulations, standards is the responsibility of management.
+Our examination was limited to the verification of procedures on random test basis. - The Secretarial Audit report is neither an assurance as to the future viability of the Company nor of the efficacy or effectiveness with which the management has conducted the affairs of the Company.